benjie/.dev/pages/graphql/errors.md

 need a side-effect like this then this access must be modelled as a mutation to be GraphQL compliant.

-This is actually pretty critical for doing GraphQL well - clients should be able to refetch data at will, with fragments that describe their data requirements, and not need to keep count of how many times they've accessed something.
+This is actually pretty critical for doing GraphQL well - applications should be able to refetch data at will, with fragments that describe their data requirements, and not need to keep count of how many times they've accessed something.